-2.2 Special Actions
+2.3 Special Actions

-All none-walking movements are executed by playback of predefined motions called Special Actions.
+All movements except walking and kicking are executed by playback of predefined motions called Special Actions.
 These movements consist of certain robot postures called key frames and transition times between these.
 Using these transition times the movement between the key frames is executed as a synchronous point-to-point movement in the joint space.
 Such movements can be designed easily by concatenating recorded key frames.